Convergence for nonconvex ADMM, with applications to CT imaging: Setting and background

 \subsubsection{The MOCCA algorithm}

 Our own earlier work on this problem \citep{barber2016mocca} proposed the Mirrored Convex/Concave algorithm (MOCCA), which solves problems of the form~\eqref{eqn:optim_intro}.
-At a high level, the MOCCA algorithm can be viewed as a version of Algorithm~\ref{algo:main} with a key modification: rather than taking a new linear approximation to $f_d$ and $g_d$ at each iteration (i.e., computing the gradients $\nabla f_d(x_t)$ and $\nabla g_d(y_t)$), the MOCCA algorithm requires an ``inner loop'', where we cycle through the $(x,y,u)$ update steps a finite number of times before re-calculating the linear approximations to $f_d$ and $g_d$---in fact, in order to guarantee convergence, the number of iterations in each ``inner loop'' is required to grow.
-To our knowledge, this result was unique in that it ensured convergence without requiring either $f$ or $g$ to have a Lipschitz gradient (in comparison to the literature on ADMM in the nonconvex setting as discussed above), requiring instead a restricted strong convexity type condition (see Section~\ref{sec:rsc} below).
-However, the requirement of the ``inner loop'' to establish theoretical convergence contradicts the empirical performance of the algorithm, which typically shows convergence even if each ``inner loop'' is run for only a single update step---that is, there is no ``inner loop'' at all, in which case the algorithm becomes equivalent to the simpler and cleaner Algorithm~\ref{algo:main}.
+At a high level, the MOCCA algorithm can be viewed as a version of Algorithm~\ref{algo:main} with a key modification: rather than taking a new linear approximation to $f_d$ and $g_d$ at each iteration $t$ (i.e., computing the gradients $\nabla f_d(x_t)$ and $\nabla g_d(y_t)$), the MOCCA algorithm requires an ``inner loop'', where we cycle $L_t$ many times through the variable update steps before re-calculating the linear approximations to $f_d$ and $g_d$.